jeremyong/jeremyong.github.com/_posts/2023-09-20-f32-interlocked-min-max-hlsl-part-2.markdown

 *(image reproduced from [wikipedia's IEEE 754 binary32 article](https://en.wikipedia.org/wiki/Single-precision_floating-point_format))*

 The smallest negative value possible ($-\infty$ or `-1.#INF`) has all bits set except for the fraction bits (setting all exponent bits and any fraction bits produces a `NaN`).
-In contrast, the negative number closest to zero has the sign bit and least-significant bits set.
+In contrast, the negative number closest to zero has the sign bit and least-significant bit set.
+Put another way, signed ints wrap at 0x7fffffff, with the next increment producing `INT_MIN`.
+Floats on the other hand _do not wrap_ in the same way, and after `1.#INF`, the next non-nan number isn't `-1.#INF`, but `-0.f` instead.

 In practice, what this means is the following: